How we can help you

 - Iron deficiency anaemia, and iron-loading syndromes

-For those who need to stay in Hospital, we have a ward located on Level 10 of the Parkes Building (Ward Parkes 10 West).
-Here we can provide chemotherapy and support if you have blood cancer.
+For those who need to stay in hospital, we have a Haematology and Oncology ward located on Level 4 North of the Acute Services Building.
+Here we can provide chemotherapy and other treatments.
 Chemotherapy is when we give you medicines that destroy cancer cells.
 We can also provide you high dose high dose chemotherapy and Autologous Stem Cell Transplantation (transplant of your own stem cells).

 We provide treatments for people living in the community through our Haematology Oncology Day Centre.
 This is located on Level 4 of Nelune Comprehensive Cancer Centre within the Bright Building.
 Senior nursing staff liaise with specialist Doctors (Haematologists) to provide patients with day chemotherapy regimes, infusions, patient education, apheresis (removal of parts of your blood) and blood product support.